UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/logging_in/index.md

 !!! info "Login issues"
     If you experience any issues during the login process, [see our FAQs for common problems](../../support_and_training/faqs/account_access/).

-Once you've succesfully registered for an HPC account, you're ready to log in.
+Once you've successfully registered for an HPC account, you're ready to log in.
 There are two main methods to access the HPC system

 1. **Open OnDemand**